Royce Lewis Preview, Player Props: Twins vs. Rays

-The Minnesota Twins and Royce Lewis, who went 0-for-3 last time out, take on Tyler Glasnow and the Tampa Bay Rays at Target Field, Monday at 7:40 PM ET.
+The Minnesota Twins, including Royce Lewis and his .615 slugging percentage over his past 10 games, battle starter Zack Littell and the Tampa Bay Rays at Target Field, Tuesday at 7:40 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Mets.
+In his last game, he racked up three RBI (going 1-for-4 with a home run) against the Rays.

 Royce Lewis Game Info & Props vs. the Rays